newjersey/navigator.business.nj.gov/content/src/fundings/sales-and-use.md

 The Sales and Use Tax Exemption Program allows qualified businesses to receive a sales tax exemption certificate for purchases related to the construction and renovation of a new business location.

 ---

 ### Eligibility

-* Companies must have 1,000 or more employees and relocate at least 500 workers to a new or substantially rehabilitated facility, or
+- Companies must have 1,000 or more employees and relocate at least 500 workers to a new or substantially rehabilitated facility, or
-* Life sciences or manufacturing companies relocating 250 or more employees
+- Life sciences or manufacturing companies relocating 250 or more employees

->**Benefits:**
+> **Benefits:**
+>
->* Ability to purchase machinery, equipment, furniture, fixtures, and building materials without New Jersey sales tax
+> - Ability to purchase machinery, equipment, furniture, fixtures, and building materials without New Jersey sales tax